akozhemiakin/cableguy/README.md

 Installation
 ------------
 It is not yet published to the maven central (it will be soon).
-For now you can git clone the repository and publish it locally (sbt:publishLocal).
+For now you can git clone the repository and publish it locally (sbt publishLocal).
 Then depend on it in your project:
 ```scala
 libraryDependencies ++= Seq(
   "ru.arkoit" %% "cableguy-core" % "0.1.0-SNAPSHOT"